raylablue/prompt-deck/README.md

 broken up into multiple files since it's too much content already).
 From there all calls could be wrapped in a try/catch block, and redux could be used in the service layer to lighten the burden on calling firebase more than needed.

+I'd also sort the cards and decks when they display to be in alphabetical order.
+Currently it's based on the document ID, which is random, and could be confusing for users.
+Especially if they have a lot of cards and are trying to find one in particular.

 ## Available Scripts